You can see every planet in our solar system this week - KVIA

 It might be time to break out that telescope.

-This week, there will be some not so familiar sights in the sky: all seven of the planets that make up our solar system will be visible at various points throughout the day.
+This week, there will be some not so familiar sights in the sky: Seven planets will be visible at various points in the day.

-Venus and Mercury are bright enough to see in the mornings, while Mars, Jupiter and Saturn will be easier to see at night.
+Venus and Mercury are bright enough to see in the mornings, while Mars, Jupiter, Neptune and Saturn will be easier to see at night.

 Earth Sky published a guide to viewing all of these planets, along with Uranus, on its website.

-Note: Correction: This story was updated to include Neptune as one of the planets that can be seen in the sky this week.